Wednesday, April 29, 2026

 However, when detailed reporting is limited, they raise a fundamental question:

-How much of the revenue generated ultimately supports charitable programming after expenses and allocations?
+How much of the money raised ultimately supports charitable programming after expenses?

 • 2020: ~$53,000